Things to do

 login.gov offers the public secure and private online access to participating government programs.
 With one login.gov account, users can sign in to multiple government agencies.
 Our goal is to make managing federal benefits, services and applications easier and more secure.

 This is the SBA's search database for small, minority, women, veteran and HUBZone Companies.
-Set-Asides and Special Interest Groups
+The combined goals for the federal government are:

-- 5 percent of prime and subcontracts for Small Disadvantaged Businesses.
+- 5 percent of prime contracts and subcontracts for small disadvantaged businesses

-- 3 percent of prime and subcontracts for HUBZone small businesses.
+- 3 percent of prime contracts and subcontracts for HUBZone small businesses